Investing in women and girls is good

 for our communities & the economy

 We work toward the day when women and girls make confident, deliberate choices about life and work that reflect an expansive grasp of the world’s possibilities, a fearless commitment to pursuing their dreams, and that contribute to the vitality of our communities.

-Research proves the link between job training and lower poverty rates.
-Investments in training can put Vermont women to work — reducing dependency on government services and raising tax revenue.
+Working toward gender equality is one of the most effective ways in reducing poverty rates, and building healthier, wealthier and more educated communities.
+Women reinvest 90% of their assets and earnings back into their families for health care, education and more, creating sustainability within the family unit and community at large.
+Investments in job training can put Vermont women to work — upskilling the workforce, reducing dependency on government services and raising tax revenue.
 Clearly, investing in women and girls is good for our communities and the economy.

-We also help educate women and girls about the wide array of non-traditional career opportunities available to them, many of which may have never occurred to them to pursue.
+We help educate women and girls about the wide array of non-traditional career opportunities available to them, such as positions in STEM and the trades, some of which may have never occurred to them to pursue.
+Many of these positions have a median wage of $22/hour and are projected to have more than 200 openings in Vermont from 2018 - 2028.
 Our programs offer opportunities to explore different interests, to build confidence through mentoring, coaching and career exposure, and to perfect skills through hands-on training.

 We serve women and girls throughout the state of Vermont, from a wide variety of racial and economic backgrounds, physical abilities, sexual orientations, and gender expressions and identities.